BessmertnyL/fbmonad/README.md

 # fbmonad
-TUI FictionBook reader written on Haskell
+TUI FictionBook reader written on Haskell.

 # About fbmonad

-To be filled
+To be filled.

 ## Recent Releases